Rizky-Iqbal36/dockerNodeMongo/README.md

 ## Use

 http://localhost:3000/ for health-check <br />
-use MONGO_LOCAL to to connect to mongodb locally
+use MONGO_LOCAL to connect to mongodb locally

 ## Endpoints